MFR6340/theenglishextension.org/open-world-1/unit-6: The Deep Blue.md

 ## Supplemental Activities

 While this unit focuses on ocean life, learning more about fresh-water habitats is still an interesting and useful extension.
-Try visiting <a href="https://www.sbs.ch/english/" rel="nofollow">Aquatis</a> Aquatis which focuses on freshwater ecosystems on five continents.
-Compare animals that live in salt-water vs fresh-water and the obstacles they face.   hahttps://www.aquatis.ch/en/
+Try visiting <a href="https://www.aquatis.ch/en/ " rel="nofollow">Aquatis </a> in Lausanne which focuses on freshwater ecosystems on five continents.
+Compare animals that live in salt-water vs fresh-water , their survival techniques and the obstacles they face.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDExNzkzNDUsMzMzNDI4MjE1XX0=
+eyJoaXN0b3J5IjpbLTIwMTcwOTk4NzgsMzMzNDI4MjE1XX0=
 -->